graphiq-dev/graphiq/README.md

 # Ki3-QBT Graph Compiler

 This project is to create an optimization algorithm to find a resource-efficient scheme for graph state generation.
 This is a collaboration between Ki3 and QBT through US Air Force project.

+## Onboarding

+Please begin by reading through `examples/implementer_startup.ipynb`.
+This will introduce the most important classes in the software.

 ## Coding Style Guidelines